 - EU Trade Policy

-Participants are expected to complete at least 4 among these electives courses divided in the following two categories.
+Participants are expected to complete at least 4 among these electives courses divided into the following two categories.

 EU Public Policy electives